trma2416/trma2416.github.io/README.md

 # Tristan's Github
 Welcome to my personal website!
 Here you will be able to follow my progress on projects and stay up to date with anything I'm working on.
+This website is developed concurrently with my Professional Development in CS course

 Week of 5-19-2025